-According to the Russian Federal Space Program (2016-2025) the space system for hydrometeorological and environmental monitoring will consist of three polar-orbiting meteorological and one oceanographic satellites, three geostationary meteorological satellites are considered operational: Meteor-M N2 (launched in 2014) and Electro-L N2 (launched in 2015).
+According to the Russian Federal Space Program (2016-2025) the space system for hydrometeorological and environmental monitoring will consist of four polar-orbiting meteorological satellites, three geostationary meteorological satellites and four highly elliptical orbit satellites.
+Currently, two meteorological satellites are considered operational: Meteor-M N2 (launched in 2014) and Electro-L N2 (launched in 2015).